 Historiann has already been interviewed by a college journalist in Michigan about this historic election year–and bear in mind that it’s February, and she’s a colonial historian, not a modern U.S. women’s historian or African Americanist, so it strikes me that 2008 will be a historic election if only because it’s generating very strong interest in, well, American history.
 Do you think it will influence History department hiring trends in the next few years, depending on the outcome of the November election?
 Do you approve or disapprove of current events influencing History hires?
 What fields do you think your department needs to hire in?
 (And if you’re among Historiann.com’s wide interdisciplinary readership, please chime in from your own perspectives on current events and hiring in your fields.)
 Inquiring graduate student lurkers want to know…

-4 Responses to “Current events and History hiring trends”
+0 thoughts on “Current events and History hiring trends”

 Hi Historiann.
 Thank you for the grant and fellowship writing advice.

 Current events do not appear to drive my department’s — in a large, public research university — hiring practices.
 The two searches — 20th-century U.S. public policy and Modern China — the department is finishing were designed to replace professors who left at the end of last year.

 I’m not sure who the department wishes to hire next.
 Early rumors suggest early-national U.S. in an Atlantic context, African diaspora in the Atlantic (could be combined with early-national U.S.), modern European intellectual history, or Islamic world are possibilities.
 But, what do I know?
 I’m only a graduate student.

 Our current search for an expert in modern German history was prompted by state history teaching standards requiring curriculum on the Holocaust.
 We would like the person to teach world history, since this is also the trend in public schools in the state, i.e. teach world history instead of western civilization.